GagHayrapetyan/FastApiSortingFilteringPaging/README.md

 # FastapiFilter
-Filter and order fastapi endpoints easily and flexibly
+Filter and order fastapi endpoints easily and flexibly.
+Only SQLAlchemy is supported.